anweshabyte/CS509_CSM1042_CSM1026/Assignment_03/Maxflow_Mincut/README.md

 # CS509 Buddy Assignment 3 — Maxflow-Mincut

 ## Assignment Mode
-**Double / Buddy**

 This project implements the **Maxflow-Mincut** buddy task from CS509 Assignment 3 using C++ and Dinic's algorithm.

-The assignment requires Maxflow-Mincut as a buddy task, with CSR conversion before the algorithm call.
-The maximum-flow value must equal the minimum-cut capacity.

 ## Language and Environment